YusufToraman/CS458-Project-Part3/README.md

 6. You can log out by clicking the logout button.

-To run the application, first run the backend and then run the frontend.
-After that, the tests are ready to run.

 ----------------------------------------------------------------------------------
-# TESTING GOOGLE LOGIN
+# !!!
+ATTENTITON !!!
+ACTIONS TO TAKE BEFORE RUNNING THE SELENIUM TESTS ABOUT GOOGLE LOGIN
 ----------------------------------------------------------------------------------
 1. In order to test google login, first create a brand new google account.
 It needs to be Turkish.
 2. Add a recovery phone number and login to this account from your phone.
 It will be needed since Google has some precautions and security rules about logins.